 Choosing a Shade: Talk with your stylist.
 "They will help you choose a blonde tone that not only complements your complexion, but also base your balayage color choice on how much maintenance you can commit to, how often you will need to retouch, and color-care products for your at-home regimen," says Erica Conan, director of education at ColorProof.

-Maintenance Level: Low-to-high.
+Maintenance Level: Anywhere from low to high.
 Balayage is "completely customized to your hair needs and overall goals," which will impact the frequency of salon visits, says Conan.

 Goes Great With: Natural blonde hair, warm skin tones

 Price: "On average, expect a starting price around $160 for an all-over balayage, or some places charge around $25 'per piece' for enhancement balayage," notes Conan.

 If you're feeling inspired to brighten up your strands, then keep scrolling to discover 25 examples of blonde balayage before booking your appointment.

 This is one of our all-time favorite looks on Ciara.
 Her long, sun-kissed hair starts out as chestnut at the roots and slowly transforms to yellow blonde at the ends.

 We love actress Zendaya's blonde pixie, which calls to mind a 1990s chop.
 Her eyebrow color matches the bronde tones at her roots, giving the entire look a natural effect.

 Rez proves that one of the best colors to accompany a choppy lob is dark blonde balayage.
 The waves add texture and volume, mimicking the glorious effect of salt water on the hair.

 If you're trying to avoid any warm tones, draw inspiration from this cool blonde masterpiece.
 The cool undertones help keep the overall shade from skewing too brassy.
 Plus, it's lower-maintenance.